pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

 ```

 Step 5.
 We create a role, which defines a namespace and service account with the policy which was created earlier.
-We are making two, the external-secrets role is required, the vault role is used for testing later.
+We are creating two, the external secrets namespace role is required, the vault role is used for testing later.
 It is important to note that you will need to set the bound_service_account_names and the service_account_namespaces to those which are present in the deployment (external-secrets) or statefulset (vault) for your cluster.

 ``vault write auth/kubernetes/role/pmodemo1 bound_service_account_names=vault bound_service_account_namespaces=vault policies=pmodemo ttl=60m``